landbot-org/lui/README.md

 npm start
 ```

-Storybook will be launched on http://localhost:6006/
+Storybook will be launched at http://localhost:6006/

 ## Test